 You do not need to have a free vein screening; you may choose to skip this step for the initial consultation, especially if you have had prior varicose vein treatment, have bulging veins with symptoms, and/or if your doctor refers you.
 Any patient can have a free screening to better understand varicose veins, but the next step is always an initial vein consultation.

-What is an Initial vein consultation?
+What is an initial vein consultation?

+At this consultation, you will fill out history forms and have your leg veins checked.
+You’ll have an opportunity to talk with one of our physicians or physician assistant to review your history and receive an explanation of your ultrasound and explore treatment options, including risks, benefits, and alternatives.
 This appointment is billed to your insurance as any other specialty care would be charged, and is subject to your copay and/or deductible.
 You will be billed for both a consultation and an ultrasound.
 If you would like an estimate of charges, please let our staff know.